epigen/MrBiomics/README.md

 # ⏳ TL;DR - More Time for Science!
 > _"Programming is about trying to make the future less painful.
 It’s about making things easier for our teammates."_ from _The Pragmatic Programmer_ by Andy Hunt & Dave Thomas
 - **Why**: Time is the most precious resource.
 By taking care of efficiency (i.e., maximum output with limited resources) scientists can re-distribute their time to focus on effectiveness (i.e., the biggest impact possible).
-- **How**: **Systematic Functional Knowledge Management**.
+- **How**: **Functional Knowledge Management**.
 Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses to benefit from modern innovation methods (e.g., fast prototyping, design thinking, and agile concepts).
 - **What**: **Independent** and **single-purpose** computational **Modules**, implemented as Snakemake workflows, encode standard approaches that are used to scale, automate, and parallelize analyses. **Recipes** combine modules into end-to-end best practice workflows, thereby accelerating analyses to the point of the unknown.
 Snakemake's module functionality enables **Projects** to combine modules, recipes and custom code into arbitrarily complex multi-omics analyses at scale.

 ![Illustration of MrBiomics Modules, Recipes and Projects](docs/Figure1.png) *Illustration of MrBiomics **Modules**, **Recipes** and **Projects** applied to a case study on human hematopoiesis*